Chad's President Idriss Deby killed in frontline clashes with rebels, state TV reports - KTVZ

 Agouna said a transitional military council would take charge of the country for 18 months “to assure the defense of our dear country facing this war against terrorism and evil forces”.

 The army declared a 14-day period of national mourning and imposed an overnight curfew.
-Air borders would close until further notice.
+Air and land borders would close until further notice.

-The announcement came a day after provisional results suggested Deby, who has been in power for 30 years, had won a sixth consecutive term.

-Chad worked closely with Nigeria and Cameroon in the fight against militant group Boko Haram and formed part of a joint taskforce fighting insurgency in the region.
+Chad worked closely with Nigeria and Cameroon in the fight against militant group Boko Haram and formed part of a joint taskforce fighting insurgents in the region.

 Yahaya said President Deby played a significant role for the international community as a “security anchor” in the region and their first thoughts would be how to secure an “orderly transition” in the country to avoid further instability.